dmchan3/City-of-Chicago-Crime-Data-Analysis/README.md

 * How was Chicago crime affected by COVID-19?
 Is there a noticeable difference in the quantity and/or types of crimes committed during COVID-19 times versus recent "normal" times?
 * What areas of Chicago produce the most crimes?
 Block?
 District?
 * O Block is widely known as one of the most dangerous blocks in Chicago and the United States as a whole.
 How do O Block crime rates compare to the rest of Chicago?
-* What are the top 10 most dangerous location types?
+* What are the most dangerous location types?
 Is there any change by year?
 * What areas of Chicago hold the most arrests?
 Does this differ from the whole dataset?

 ### Initial Data Cleaning Steps